Faith Formation / Catechetics

 Since 1983, the Diocese of Reno has held an annual conference offering rich Catholic content to support our faith journey and to strengthen our experience of community.
-This coming year we will meet at the Nugget Resort Casino in Sparks over January 3 & 4, 2020.
+This year we will meet virtually on Friday, January 7 & 8, 2022.

-There are two Friday afternoon workshops after lunch for all parishioners, Catholic school teachers, and catechists; followed by a free Concert beginning at 5:45pm and Keynote (in Spanish or English) beginning at 7:00 pm.
+There are usually two Friday afternoon workshops after lunch for all parishioners, Catholic school teachers, and catechists; followed by a free Concert beginning at 5:45pm and Keynote (in Spanish or English) beginning at 7:00 pm.
 None of these events will be in person in 2022.

-Saturday begins with Morning Prayer followed by a full day of workshops on vital issues facing Catholics today and encouraging a more foundational prayer life.
+Saturday usually begins with Morning Prayer followed by a full day of workshops on vital issues facing Catholics today and encouraging a more foundational prayer life.
 The Conference culminates with Eucharist with our Bishop.

 Throughout the conference there is an opportunity to visit with vendors who offer religious goods, books, and ministry opportunities both in and outside of the diocese.